Mary Idema Pew Library

 Across from the IT Help desk, the Atomic Object Technology Showcase gives students a hands-on chance to learn and play with the latest technologies.

-With over 250 Windows and Macintosh computers throughout the building, as well as laptops and iPads for checkout, students have the research tools they need at their fingertips.
+With both Windows and Macintosh computers throughout the building, students have the research tools they need at their fingertips.

 Students can connect laptops or mobile devices to large digital displays in group study rooms and throughout collaborative areas.